 The storage and processing of milk takes a lot of energy and water – and when agribusiness relies on energy, the last thing farmers need is a power outage.
 Unfortunately, this was the case for Kevin Minogue from Minogue Dairy Farm in Shepparton.
 In November 2017, a blackout led to loss of production over a period of 6 weeks when milking was at its peak.
 To make matters worse, his livestock experienced health issues associated with the inability to milk them.

-Kevin used the opportunity to rethink how the dairy farm could overcome power outages in the future and decided to look into solar energy.
+Kevin used the opportunity to rethink how the dairy farm could overcome power outages in the future and decided to look into solar energy and battery storage.
 Not only would this provide a battery back-up should an outage occur, it would also provide cost savings to the business over time.

 Kevin also explains he felt supported during the process.
 “There was communication on email, which I found convenient and easy.
 A couple of times we had questions, we would shoot them an email and a reply would come straight back.
 I was really comfortable with the process.”

 With financial impact to the business his biggest concern, Kevin calculated whether the figures would stack up.
-The great news is that after installing the new solar system, the farm is 90% self-sufficient and Kevin is feeling confident in the future.
+The great news is that after installing the new solar system and battery storage, the farm is 90% self-sufficient and Kevin is feeling confident in the future.
 No longer will he need to worry about significant disruptions to business operations.